Bailout Stigma: Preliminary Analysis

-In order to identify the effects of bailout stigma, we need to understand what happens if the policy maker can eliminate the stigma altogether.
+In order to identify the effects of bailout stigma, we need to understand what would happen if the policy maker could eliminate the stigma altogether.
 Imagine that the policy maker ``completely and successfully'' conceals the identities of the firms that accept the government offer.
-This kind of secrecy has been an important part of the bailout policy, precisely because of the stigma issue.\footnote{{\citet{gorton2014central} supports such a policy.
+This kind of secrecy would be an important feature of the bailout policy and is worth studying in its own right, precisely because of the issue of stigma.\footnote{{\citet{gorton2020fighting} supports such a policy.
 During crises, debt contracts lose ``information insensitivity'' as investors scrutinize the downside risk of underlying collaterals, leading to an adverse selection.
-They argue that withhoding information on whether borrowers borrow from discount windows of central banks can make debtors less information sensitive and alleviate adverse selection.
-As will be seen, secrecy has a more nuanced effect in our model.}} In this sense, secret bailouts are worth studying in their own right.
-Nevertheless, we primarily regard secrecy as a benchmark against which transparent bailouts are compared, given our premise that ``complete'' secrecy has been so far difficult to achieve despite many concerted efforts.\footnote{The identities of banks borrowing from the discount window facilities (DW) are occasionally leaked to either the news media or the market participants through a number of channels.
-First, despite the apparent secrecy attached to DW, the access to DW by borrowing firms has been detected by news media \citep{armantier2015discount, berry2012bloomberg}.
+They argue that withholding information on whether borrowers borrow from discount windows of central banks can make debtors less information sensitive and alleviate adverse selection.
+As will be seen, secrecy has a more nuanced effect in our model.}} Nevertheless, we view secrecy primarily as a benchmark against which transparent bailouts are compared, given our premise that ``complete'' secrecy has been so far difficult to achieve despite many concerted efforts.\footnote{The identities of banks borrowing from the discount window facilities (DW) are occasionally leaked to either the news media or the market participants through a number of channels.
+First, despite the apparent secrecy attached to DW, the access to DW by borrowing firms has been detected by news media (\citet{armantier2015discount}, \citet{berry2012bloomberg}).
 For instance, the Financial Times reported the news that Deutsche Bank had borrowed from DW one day ago (see ``Fed fails to calm money markets,'' \emph{The Financial Times}, August 20, 2007).
 Second, the market participants can identify DW borrowers from these banks' market activities or the information released by the Fed.
 On its weekly report, the Fed discloses whether there is an increase in aggregate DW borrowing.
 In addition, financial institutions can observe whether a bank did not borrow or lend at the federal funds market at that time.
-Combining all the information, one can easily identify a DW borrower \citep{haltom2011federal}.}
+Combining all the information, one can easily identify a DW borrower (\citet{haltom2011federal}).}